MyPureCloud/developer-center-blog/source/2020-10-19-integrating-with-the-cloud/index.html.md

 :::

 The second thing you need to consider is how quickly you are going consume the Genesys Cloud APIs and at what volume.
 As a general policy, Genesys does not try to monetize the invocation of their APIs.
 However, we do implement [API rate limiting](/api/rest/rate_limits.html) and [API fair usage](https://help.mypurecloud.com/articles/routing-usage/) policies to protect the overall integrity of the Genesys Cloud platform and ensure that Genesys Cloud consumers are consuming APIs responsibly.
-Make sure before you undertake a new integration you understand:
+Before you undertake a new integration, make sure you understand:

 1. The criticality of the API call within your workflow and protect your application appropriately.
 2. The API invocation density of your integration.
 How quickly will your integration invoke an API?